gillesgha234/spectrum/README.md

 <hr>

-*It is a tool based on Python, that makes brute force a TikTok user to obtain your password and access your account .*
+*It is a tool based on Python, that makes brute force a TikTok user to obtain your password and access your account.
+It is compatible with Termux and Linux distributions such as Kali Linux.*

-##
+## USAGE